 Where to get the vaccine

-Vaccinations will also be available for children aged 5 to 11 at participating GPs.
+Vaccinations are available for children aged 5 to 11 at participating GPs and pharmacies.
 To find a GP, visit the Australian Government Clinic Finder.

 Benefits of vaccination

 Parents are strongly encouraged to get children aged 5 to 11 vaccinated for many reasons: